ChatZilla-Replacement-Project/.github/profile/README.md

 However, there might be another option.
 Suppose we show those events, but if there are a lot of people present, we hide the events after a few seconds.
 We then group all such events between posts and hide them in an expandable block.
 We then let users choose between the various strategies.
 We also let them configure the automatic ones.

+Regardless of mode, we should always show kicks, ban changes, quiet changes, and channel mode changes.

 # Dream wishlist items
 * We should offer the ability to browse available scripts/plugins.
 This might not happen until after version 1.0, but it's something no other IRC client offers.
 * As for themes, the built in theme should attempt to mimic the theme provided by the OS.
 Should the user want to override that, it'd be nice to let the user browse choices there.
 Of particular note: We need to support both dark and light themes.